In this section:

 - Speak to a friend or someone you trust.

 - Have a think about the people in your life and who might be able to be a support person for you in dealing with the NDIS.

-- Contact a service such as ACON’s counselling team or Q Life.
+- Contact a service such as ACON’s counselling team (if you are in NSW) or Q Life.

 - You can also contact informal and online disability support groups such as SQuAD.

 Download our guide to Dealing with Stress and Anxiety When Applying for the NDIS here.